chinmay342/portfolio/README.md

 Home
 Header:
 CHINMAYA SAHOO
-A tagline that captures your essence or specialty ("Full-Stack Developer /designer/student")
+a tag line: ("Full-Stack Developer /designer/student")
 Introduction:

 A brief introduction about who you are and what you do.